 All residence halls and fraternity houses are considered communal living areas and are closed for breaks with limited staffing.
 Housing contracts for these residences do not include residency for any of the break periods.

-The aforementioned break periods are included in the contract price to live in the apartment-style housing options (College Park, Manley, Midtown, Jefferson Park, Summit Park, and University Suites); however, winter break is NOT available to fall-only residents.
+The aforementioned break periods are included in the contract price to live in the apartment-style housing options (College Park, Manley, Midtown, Jefferson Park, Summit Park, and University Suites); however, winter break is NOT available to fall-only or spring-only residents.

 The commons cafeteria and Campus Exchange are closed for most break periods, therefore no dining facilities are usually available on campus.
 The Cox Hospital cafeteria is open to the public and within walking distance to campus.
 Furthermore, many departments on campus close down for part or some of the break periods – be sure to check ahead of time for hours of operation.

 REQUESTS TO STAY IN CAMPUS HOUSING FOR BREAKS - RESIDENCE HALLS & FRATERNITY HOUSES